rook/rook/design/ceph/object/zone.md

 When the ceph-object-zone is deleted the pools used to support the zone will remain just like the zone.
 This is a security measure to avoid accidental loss of data.

-Just like deleting the zone intself, removing the pools must be done by hand through the toolbox.
+Just like deleting the zone itself, removing the pools must be done by hand through the toolbox.

 ```yaml
   metadataPool: